-Hi, I started my career as a software trainee and then software developer with a software development company in Telecom domain working on C/c++.
-After 1+years they downsized the company and I got pink slipped along with others.
+Hi, I started my career as a software trainee and then software developer with a software development company in the Telecom domain working on C/c++.
+After 1+years they downsized the company and I got pink-slipped along with others.

-I have now left my job to pursue a career which provides intellectual and actual growth rather than wasting my time working on a programming language which is used nowhere else in the world.
+I have now left my job to pursue a career that provides intellectual and actual growth rather than wasting my time working on a programming language that is used nowhere else in the world.

-I would like some advice how to go about from here to pursue a software development / programming career?
+I would like some advice on how to go about from here to pursue a software development/programming career?

 So you want to secure a similar position to what you had but with a company that has much better future prospects and in an area of software development or programming that also has better prospects.
 It sounds like you know at least approximately what you want to do but are not sure how to go about getting that new job.

-The hidden job market is simply all those jobs that are got by employees which are never advertised (approximately 60 to 80%, depending on whose research you read).
+The hidden job market is simply all those jobs that are got by employees who are never advertised (approximately 60 to 80%, depending on whose research you read).

 The hidden job market is the most successful job search strategy you will ever implement.
 There are many reasons for this but one of the main ones is simply that not many people use it, therefore your competition is much less.